muratk5n/thirdwave/en/README.md

 ---

-Sounds bunch of unnecessary pain..
+Sounds like bunch of unnecessary pain..
 Test based restrictions are excessive..
 Left over from beginning of pandemic.

 TDB: "On the day my wife and I were to fly home from London after a